react-navigation/react-navigation.github.io/docs/use-navigation-state.md

 ## How is `useNavigationState` different from `navigation.dangerouslyGetState()`?

 The `navigation.dangerouslyGetState()` function also returns the current navigation state.
-The main difference is that the `useNavigation` hook will trigger a re-render when values change, while `navigation.dangerouslyGetState()` won't.
+The main difference is that the `useNavigationState` hook will trigger a re-render when values change, while `navigation.dangerouslyGetState()` won't.
 For example, the following code will be incorrect:

 ```js
 function Profile() {